johannschopplich/toon/SPEC.md

   - Comma (default): header omits the delimiter symbol.
   - Tab: header includes HTAB inside brackets and braces (e.g., [N<TAB>], {a<TAB>b}); rows/inline arrays use tabs.
   - Pipe: header includes "|" inside brackets and braces; rows/inline arrays use "|".
+- Document vs Active delimiter:
+  - Encoders select a document delimiter (option) that influences quoting in contexts not governed by an array header (e.g., object values).
+  - Inside an array header’s scope, the active delimiter governs splitting and quoting of inline arrays and tabular rows for that array.
+  - Absence of a delimiter symbol in a header ALWAYS means comma for that array’s scope; it does not inherit from any parent.
 - Delimiter-aware quoting (encoding):
-  - Strings containing the active delimiter MUST be quoted across object values, array values, and tabular rows.
+  - Within an array’s scope, strings containing the active delimiter MUST be quoted to avoid splitting.
+  - Outside any array scope, encoders SHOULD use the document delimiter to decide delimiter-aware quoting for values.
-  - Strings containing non-active delimiters do not require quoting unless another quoting condition applies.
+  - Strings containing non-active delimiters do not require quoting unless another quoting condition applies (Section 7.2).
 - Delimiter-aware parsing (decoding):
   - Inline arrays and tabular rows MUST be split only on the active delimiter declared by the nearest array header.
   - Strings containing the active delimiter MUST be quoted to avoid splitting; non-active delimiters MUST NOT cause splits.